DianaEromosele/web-scraping-javascript-data-script/README.md

 The script makes informal requests to the 'www.docinfo.org' server, to find an individual doctor's record in their online database.
 If the record is found, the script pulls down additional data about the doctor, including the doctor's full name, medical school, graduation year, states that the doctor has an active medical license in, and states in which a medical board action was taken against the doctor.

-The script generates two output CSV files: 1) one file (output_data_all_doctors.csv) lists **all** of the doctors found in the intial CSV file, with any updated data from www.docInfo.org included; 2) the second file (output_data_updated_doctors_only.csv) lists only those doctors from the initial CSV file whose data was updated and enhanced by data from www.docInfo.org
+The script generates two output CSV files: 1) output_data_all_doctors.csv will list **all** of the doctors found in the intial CSV file, with any updated data from www.docInfo.org included; 2) output_data_updated_doctors_only.csv will list only those doctors from the initial CSV file whose data was updated and enhanced by data from www.docInfo.org

 The developers at DocDelta can then take either of the two CSV files generated and funnel the data back into their databases.